 A key aspect of Pete's work is to improve the assimilation of these satellite image data into the NWP system.
 At present, most of the cloud-affected image data are not used by the Unified Model - while the cloud-free pixels are used to help improve our analyses of temperature and humidity in the Earth's atmosphere, the cloud-affected data are, more often than not, discarded.
 Pete is currently looking at ways of using the cloudy image data in the assimilation process, to improve the model's humidity and cloud analyses, and hence improve our forecast skill.

 Before this, he spent 10 years working at the Met Office's Meteorological Research Flight facility (the precursor to FAAM), based at Farnborough.
 Here, he carried out research into the radiative properties of clouds and aerosols, primarily based on in situ measurements taken from the Met Office's C-130 research aircraft, work that included the planning and organisation of the aircraft's involvement in several international field campaigns.

 Before joining the Met Office, Pete gained a DPhil at Oxford University, using aircraft data to study the radiative properties of clouds.
 As an undergraduate Pete received a degree in Physics, also from Oxford University.

 Since 2011, Pete has represented the Met Office on the EUMETSAT STG-Science Working Group.

-L G Groves Memorial Prize for Meteorological Observation, 2012.
+Pete was awarded the L G Groves Memorial Prize for Meteorological Observation in 2012.